Emik03/wawa/apidocs/wawa.Recall/wawa.Recall/Selected/InteractionPunch.md

 namespace: [wawa\.Recall](../../wawa.Recall.md)<br />
 assembly: [wawa\.Recall](../../../wawa.Recall.md)

-Gets the `Action` that when called, performs an interaction punch or bomb shake with the impact level based on the parameter passed in\.
+Gets the `System.Action` that when called, performs an interaction punch or bomb shake with the impact level based on the parameter passed in\.
 Modded Only\.

 ```csharp